 Experts suggested that lack of vigilance concerning online privacy can allow these people to be blackmailed, made the subject of revenge porn attacks and be tricked by assumed fake identities into parting with their cash.

-Breaking the results of the poll down, we see that 48% of British, German and French respondents have been sent spam and scam messages from other users on dating sites.
+Breaking the results of the poll down, we see that 48% of British, German and French respondents have received spam and scam messages from other users on dating sites.

-Shaw explained that many dating site scams are operated by gangs.
-They employ software ‘bots’ to find victims then pass them onto others, who get to know these people in order to steal their victims’ money.
+Shaw explained that gangs are operating many dating site scams.
+They employ software ‘bots’ to find victims then pass them onto others.
+They then get to know these people in order to steal their victims’ money.

-Revenge porn was also highlighted as a serious issue – 32% of online dating users questioned had been threatened with the release of compromising images they’d shared online, while 11% saw this content leaked online without their consent.
+Revenge porn is also as a serious issue.
+32% of online dating users questioned have received threats that compromising images would be shared online.
+A further 11% saw this content leaked online without their consent.

 The University of Leicester’s Professor Monica Whitty explained that attackers first built trust with their victim.
 Then, they move communications offline to develop closer links and comprise their victim’s privacy to achieve their aims.